 QAOA operates by alternating between two types of unitary operations: the cost unitary $U_C(\gamma) = \exp(-i\gamma \hat{H}_C)$ with the cost Hamiltonian $\hat{H}_C$ as developed in the \sectionLabel (\ref{sec:one_hot_encoding}) and \sectionLabel (\ref{sec:higher_order_encoding}), and the mixer unitary $U_M(\beta) = \exp(-i\beta \hat{H}_M)$ (see figure \ref{fig:qaoa_circuit}).
 Below, we outline the circuit constructions for these unitaries.
 For a comprehensive overview of QAOA, see \cite{blekosReviewQuantumApproximate2024}.

-The construction of the cost unitary $U_C(\gamma)$ for Hamiltonians with higher-order terms using only one- and two-qubit gates requires careful circuit implementation to maintain efficiency.
+For the diagonal cost unitary, we largely follow the circuit-synthesis framework of Welch et al. for arbitrary diagonal unitaries \cite{welchEfficientQuantumCircuits2014}, and apply it here to both QUBO and HUBO Hamiltonians.
 A key observation that simplifies the circuit construction is that the cost Hamiltonian $\hat{H}_C$ for every encoding, when expressed in the computational basis, is a sum of diagonal terms.
-This diagonal structure implies that any two summands in the cost Hamiltonian commute with each other.
+This diagonal structure and, equivalently, because all Pauli-Z operators mutually commute, implies that any two summands in the cost Hamiltonian commute with each other.
 This commutativity property allows us to decompose the cost unitary for both QUBO and HUBO encodings into a product of unitaries that each implement single terms $J_T \hat{Z}_T$ of the Hamiltonians \eqref{eqn:one_hot_hamiltonian} and \eqref{eqn:projective_hamiltonian_expanded}.
-Here, $T$ is a set of qubit indicies, $J_T$ is the coefficient for these qubits and, similar to \sectionLabel \ref{sec:higher_order_encoding} we use the notation $\hat{Z}_T = \prod_{t \in T} \hat{Z}_t$.
-Obviously, in the QUBO encoding, the set $T$ only involves at most two qubit indicies, while it can involve up to $2 \times d$ qubit indicies in the HUBO encoding.
+Here, $T$ is a set of qubit indices $J_T$ is the coefficient for these qubits and, similar to \sectionLabel \ref{sec:higher_order_encoding} we use the notation $\hat{Z}_T = \prod_{t \in T} \hat{Z}_t$.
+Obviously, in the QUBO encoding, the set $T$ only involves at most two qubit indices, while it can involve up to $2 \times d$ qubit indices in the HUBO encoding.

 To construct a circuit for the unitary $\exp(i \gamma J_T \hat{Z}_T)$ using only single- and two-qubit gates, we exploit the fact that the computational basis states $\ket{\mathbf{b}} = \bigotimes_{t \in T} \ket{b_t}_t$, with $b_t \in \{0,1\}$, form a complete basis.
 The action of $\exp(i \gamma J_T \hat{Z}_T)$ on such a state results in $\exp\big((-1)^{\bigoplus_{t \in T} b_t} i \gamma J_T \big) \ket{\mathbf{b}}$.
 We therefore design a circuit composed of single- and two-qubit gates that reproduces this transformation on computational basis states and thus implements the unitary $\exp(i \gamma J_T \hat{Z}_T)$.